New residential and commercial developments make demands on the City's resources and services such as the transport network, water supply and parks.

 The amount of contribution required depends on the property location and how many household unit equivalents (HUEs) of demand the development will add to infrastructure and facilities.
 One HUE equals the requirements for a typical residential home.

 Contributions are also levied on commercial developments that make new demands on council infrastructure and facilities.
 Calculating their demand is more complex, and takes into account floor area, the type of business and location.
-They are assessed case-by-case.
+These developments are assessed on a case-by-case.

-In the case of commercial subdivision, the Council will assess the development contribution requirement as equal to one household unit equivalent at the time of subdivision.
-When an application for resource consent or building consent is made to further develop the site a full assessment will be made based on the final development.
-It is likely the development owner will be required to provide further development contributions at this time.
+In the case of a commercial subdivision, the Council will assess the development contribution requirement as being one household unit equivalent per additional lot at the time of subdivision.
+When a subsequent application for resource consent or building consent is made to further develop the site a full assessment will be made based on the nature of the final development.
+It is likely the project developer will be required to provide further development contributions at this time.

 The Council uses catchments to assign contributions for neighbourhood parks, stormwater and flood protection, and the road network.

-The Council has introduced three rebate schemes for development contributions.
+The Council has introduced four rebate schemes for development contributions.
 These apply to: